01binary/motor_response/README.md

 roslaunch motor_response tune.launch
 ```

-Configuration settings are in `/config/common.yaml` and `/config/tune.yaml`.
+Configuration settings are in `/config/joint.yaml`.

 > Both `sample.launch` and `tune.launch` will attempt to start the Arduino serial node in this package on `/dev/ttyACM0`, which requires the steps above to be completed (`analog.ino` built and uploaded).
 See [Build](#build) topic for more information.